nginxinc/nginx-gateway-fabric/docs/guides/directing-traffic-to-your-app.md

 to the Gateway.
 This HTTPRoute will have a single routing rule that directs all traffic to the hostname `cafe.example.com` from the Gateway to the coffee Service.

-Once NGINX Kubernetes Gateway parses the `cafe` Gateway and `coffee` HTTPRoute, it will configure its dataplane, NGINX, to route all HTTP requests to `cafe.example.com` to the Pods that the `coffee` Service targets:
+Once NGINX Kubernetes Gateway processes the `cafe` Gateway and `coffee` HTTPRoute, it will configure its dataplane, NGINX, to route all HTTP requests to `cafe.example.com` to the Pods that the `coffee` Service targets:

 ![Traffic Flow](/docs/images/direct-all-traffic-flow.png)